UniversalDependencies/docs/_zh-pos/DET.md

 Determiners are words that modify nouns or noun phrases and express the reference of the noun phrase in context.

-Note that Chinese does not traditionally define determiners as its own word class, but categorizes them as pronouns or adjectives.
-For this reason, in the UD framework some words in Chinese may function as determiners (DET) in one syntactic context (i.e., when modifying a noun) and as pronouns (PRON) in another context (i.e., as a nominal or head of nominal phrase).
+Note that Chinese does not traditionally define determiners as a separate word class, but categorizes them as pronouns and/or adjectives.
+For this reason, in the UD framework some words in Chinese may function as determiners and be tagged DET in one syntactic context (i.e., when modifying a noun), and as pronouns (tagged PRON) in another context (i.e., as a nominal or head of nominal phrase).

 ### Examples